emilykbrown/warehouse-inventory/README.md

 ## Project Over

-I built a system to keep track of the inventory of a warehouse that carries supplies to restraunts.
+I built a system to keep track of the inventory of a warehouse that carries supplies to restaurants.
 I am planning on expanding this into a bigger project for my portfolio.

 ## Tech Stack